 - Technical configurations/solutions

-- System design and Energy system integration
+- System design & Energy system integration

 - Infrastructure aspects

 - Title of the presentation

 - Authors and contact details, also indicating who will present